amir-khoshdel-louyeh/federated-learning-simulator/README.md

 The script runs ALL algorithms and writes `src/results/m_result.txt`.

 Notes:
-- MNIST is downloaded on first run to `src/matlab/data/`.
+- MNIST is downloaded on first run to `src/matlab/data/` (relative to the MATLAB files).
 - The model is a small MLP (Flatten → Dense(64, ReLU) → Dense(10, Softmax)) with manual backprop and Adam updates (no toolboxes required).

 ## Comparing results and generating graphs